 - experiencing strong urges to take opioids

-- continuing to take opioids despite negative impacts on your obligations at work or home
+- continuing to take opioids despite negative effects on your obligations at work or home

 - spending significant time trying to obtain opioids or recovering from their effects